ballerina-platform/module-ballerina-xmldata/docs/spec/spec.md

 ### 4.4.
 Ballerina record/Map to XML Conversion
 This conversion provides a mapping between the different forms of Ballerina record/Map, to a corresponding matching XML representation.
 The following API returns the XML data to the given Ballerina record/Map.
-The record has annotations to configure namespaces and attributes, but others don't have these.
+The record has annotations to configure namespaces and attributes, but other types(map<BALLERINA_PRIMITIVE_TYPE>|) don't have these.
 ```ballerina
 public isolated function toXml(map<anydata> mapValue) returns xml|Error
 ```